GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/experimentation/admin-folder/README.md

 <!-- END OF PRE-COMMIT-BLUEPRINT DOCS HOOK:TITLE -->
 <!-- BEGINNING OF PRE-COMMIT-BLUEPRINT DOCS HOOK:BODY -->
+Landing Zone v2 experimentation subpackage.
+Depends on core-landing-zone

-admin-folder experimentation core landing-zone subpackage Depends on 'solutions/experimentation/core-landing-zone' Creates an admin folder underneath tests.admins
+Creates an admin folder underneath tests.admins
+This package should only be deployed within a experimentation landing zone.

 ## Setters